Home Delivery (short story): Version changes

 There are some differences between the versions published in The Book of the Dead and Nightmares and Dreamscapes, none of which are significant to the plot.
 For example, the space expedition in the original publication was U.S.-Soviet; it is changed to U.S.-Chinese in later publication to reflect the end of the Cold War.

 Adaptations

-A 2005 animated short of the story was produced and was screened at RiverRun International Film Festival, produced by Guillermo del Toro.
+A 2005 animated short of the story was directed by Elio Quiroga and produced by Guillermo del Toro.
+It was screened at RiverRun International Film Festival.
+The short is a Dollar Baby film.

 "Home Delivery" has been adapted by artist Glenn Chadbourne for the book The Secretary of Dreams, a collection of comics based on King's short fiction released by Cemetery Dance in December 2006.

-In September 2009, the story was optioned as a theatrical release and was in pre-production.
-No release date has been set at this time.
-John and Paul Buckholts, of Our Thing Productions, have written the screenplay and Japanese director Ryuhei Kitamura was scheduled to direct.
+In September 2009, the story was optioned as a theatrical release and was in pre-production, with John and Paul Buckholts, of Our Thing Productions, writing the screenplay and Japanese director Ryuhei Kitamu scheduled to direct.